jasp-stats/jasp-desktop/Docs/development/r-unit-test-guide.md

 An empty folder, until you add tests, at that point it will contain a number of test files as described in [Creating a test file](#creating-a-test-file).

 ### _snaps
-An empty folder, will be automatically filled later, see [Adding plot tests](#adding-plot-tests).
+An empty folder, will be automatically created and filled later, see [Adding plot tests](#adding-plot-tests).

 ### testthat.R
 ```